hashicorp/hcp-terraform-operator/docs/faq.md

 - **What does `kube-rbac-proxy` do?**

   The `kube-rbac-proxy` is a small HTTP proxy for a single upstream, that can perform RBAC authorization against the Kubernetes API.
+This allows providing RBAC-based access to the operator [metrics](./metrics.md) within the Kubernetes cluster.
 More information is in the author's [blog post](https://www.brancz.com/2018/02/27/using-kube-rbac-proxy-to-secure-kubernetes-workloads/).

 ## Performance